Class of 1969

 As a member of the alumni board, Vicki looks forward to reconnecting with the college.
 She seeks the excellence in education she was provided at Lewis & Clark, and looks to ensure that, “in the future, women like me, for whom college is an enormous privilege, have the opportunity for undergraduate education in an institution that draws out talents and provides challenge to grow in all ways.”

 Today, Vicki’s life is enriched by friends and extended family, including her adult step children, step granddaughter and great nephew.
-She serves on several community boards, including the City Club of Boise and Idaho Women’s Charitable Foundation.
+She serves on several community boards, including the Opera Idaho Board, City Club of Boise and Idaho Women’s Charitable Foundation.
 Music remains the center of her creative life, and she enjoys performing with Boise Master Chorale, Boise Baroque Orchestra and Opera Idaho.
 As an opera chorus member, she has played characters ranging from a cigar factory girl in Carmen to a Scottish noblewoman in Lucia Di Lammermor.
 “I have enjoyed being in operas and letting my inner extroverted self out in a variety of chorus characters.
 It is challenging in all ways – physical, mental and emotional.”